emsig/empymod/docs/speedmemoryaccuracy.rst

 Time-domain land CSEM
 ---------------------

 The derivation, as it stands, has a near-singular behaviour in the wavenumber-frequency domain when :math:`\kappa^2 = \omega^2\epsilon\mu`.
-This can be a problem for land-domain CSEM calculations if source and receiver are located at the surface between air and subsurface.
+This can be a problem for land-domain CSEM computations if source and receiver are located at the surface between air and subsurface.
 Because most transforms do not sample the wavenumber-frequency domain sufficiently to catch this near-singular behaviour (hence not smooth), which then creates noise at early times where the signal should be zero.
-To avoid the issue simply set ``epermH[0] = epermV[0] = 0``, hence the relative electric permittivity of the air to zero.
-This trick obviously uses the diffusive approximation for the air-layer, it therefore will not work for very high frequencies (e.g., GPR calculations).
+To avoid the issue simply set the relative electric permittivity (``epermH``, ``epermV``) of the air to zero.
+This trick obviously uses the diffusive approximation for the air-layer, it therefore will not work for very high frequencies (e.g., GPR computations).
+An example is given in :ref:`sphx_glr_examples_time_domain_note_for_land_csem.py`.

 This trick works fine for all horizontal components, but not so much for the vertical component.
 But then it is not feasible to have a vertical source or